-14.02: Area and Regional Volunteer Plans
+14.02: Area, Regional or Central Office Volunteers

-(1) Each Area and Regional Director, if s/he desires to utilize volunteers, shall prepare an annual plan for the proposed use of volunteers.
-Said plan shall include the number of volunteers to be utilized for the upcoming fiscal year, the functions that the volunteers are to perform, and the methods to be utilized for the recruitment of the volunteers.
-Such annual plan for the proposed use of volunteers shall be reviewed by the area board.
+(1) Volunteers may be utilized by area, regional or central office in functions the office determines may best assist the agency in its mission.

-(2) The volunteer plan shall be submitted to the Assistant Commissioner for Professional Services for his/her review and approval.
+(2) The Foster Care Review unit utilizes volunteers as case reviewers for the case reviews required by MGL c.
+18B § 6A.

 14.03: Selection of Volunteers

 (1) The manner utilized to recruit volunteers shall be designed to encourage participation from all cities and towns within the area or region, from all racial and ethnic groups, and from all economic levels.

-(2) Volunteer applicants shall be asked to complete an application which lists educational and employment background, to provide at least two references, and to authorize a check of their criminal offender record (CORI) status.
+(2) Volunteer applicants shall be asked to complete an application which lists educational and employment background, to provide at least two references, and to authorize a check of the the Department’s Central Registry, the Criminal Ofender Record Information (CORI) and Sex Offender Registry Information (SORI) systems.

 (3) Volunteer applicants shall be notified in writing whether they have been accepted as a volunteer with the Department.